What to visit in Hungary: must-see locations

 Pest

 This part of the city brings together the financial and commercial center of Budapest.
-It is a very active area because there are ministries, parliament, cinemas, shops, hotels and the main meeting places of the people in the village.
+It is a very active area because there are ministries, parliament, cinemas, shops, hotels and the main meeting places of the people.
 The center of Pest is pedestrian and is located between Váci street and Vörösmarty tér square.
+For navigating the city, it is best to use the BudapestGO app for digital tickets or use the contactless ‘Pay&GO’ validators on the M1 metro and the 100E airport shuttle.
+A single ticket currently costs 450 HUF, while a 24-hour travelcard is available for 2,500 HUF.

 If you want to go shopping in the right place, you will find from typical Hungarian souvenir shops to elegant boutiques at high prices.
 In addition to the shops, Pest has many attractions.